|

 IT is the proud claim of the Independent Theatre, which attains its 40th birthday on Saturday, May 30, that in all that time, come war, storm, Depression or financial crisis. it has never gone "dark."

-Founded on May 30, 1930 it played in the city until in 1939 it took a lease of it’s present North Sydney home which in 1945 it bought with public support.
+Founded on May 30, 1930 it played in the city until in 1939 it took a lease of its present North Sydney home which in 1945 it bought with public support.

 Its formidable list of productions of some of the world's finest plays includes more than 60 by Australian writers, while many of its actors, producers. directors, writers, designers and technicians have become distinguished names in the theatre world.